A New Sentence Extraction Strategy for Unsupervised Extractive Summarization Methods: Experiments

 \subsection{Datasets}

-In order to evaluate our algorithm more comprehensively, we made experiments on four different datasets, CNN/DailyMail\cite{hermann2015teaching} , NYT\cite{sandhaus2008new} , TTNews\cite{hua2017overview} and CLTS\cite{liu2020clts} .
-Both the Chinese and English datasets are composed of relatively shorter articles datasets and relatively longer articles datasets.
-Among them, the Chinese and English data sets each include a data set with relatively short text and a data set with relatively long text.
+In order to evaluate the strategy we proposed, we applied it to TextRank \cite{mihalcea2004textrank} and PACSUM \cite{zheng2019sentence}, and made experiments on four different datasets, CNN/DailyMail \cite{hermann2015teaching} , NYT \cite{sandhaus2008new} , TTNews \cite{hua2017overview} and CLTS \cite{liu2020clts} .
 CNN/DailyMail is a commonly used news summarization dataset containing short text.
 New York Times (NYT) contains longer text than CNN/DailyMail.
 TTNews is a Chinese dataset with content from Taiwanese news media.
 CLTS is a newly released dataset, which contains relatively long Chinese texts.